niswitze/Hot-Warm-Cold-On-Azure-IoT/README.md

         ```
        - When creating the data connection in Azure Data Explorer, ensure the property <strong>iothub-enqueuedtime</strong> has been selected from the <strong>Event system properties</strong> dropdown
      1. For local development, an App Registration needs to be created in Azure Active Directory and given access to the Data Explorer instance
-        - The following [public documentation](https://docs.microsoft.com/en-us/azure/data-explorer/provision-azure-ad-app) is a walk through of how to create an App Registration in Azure Active Directory and assigning it access to the Data Explorer instance
+        - The following [public documentation](https://docs.microsoft.com/en-us/azure/data-explorer/provision-azure-ad-app) is a walk through of how to create an App Registration in Azure Active Directory and assign it access to the Data Explorer instance

 - #### Azure SignalR
     1. For local development, there is no configuration that needs to take place after creating the Azure SignalR instance.
 However, during creation ensure  the <strong>ServiceMode</strong> setting for this resource is set to <strong>Serverless</strong>